kmanichandana/elegance-clinic/README.md

 - In the Admin Dashboard, click the Edit button for an appointment.
 - Update the details in the form and submit.
 - Verify that the updated details are reflected in the list.
+- **Note**: You can only edit appointments for today or future dates.
+Past appointments cannot be edited.

 ### 4. Delete (DELETE)
 - Login as Admin
 - In the Admin Dashboard, click the Delete button for an appointment.
 - Confirm the deletion.
 - Verify that the appointment is removed from the list.
+- **Note**: You can only delete appointments for today or future dates.
+Past appointments cannot be deleted.

+---

+## Future Scope

+- **SMS Notifications**: Add a feature to send SMS notifications to users when an appointment is confirmed.